 Once you have graduated it is not possible to retrospectively change the name held on your record or produce documentation in your new name (unless the name change request is covered by the Trans Equality Policy of the University).

 If you wish to correct the information that we hold for your gender, please email email@example.com .
 Requests for change to gender will be dealt with in line with the University’s Trans Equality Policy at the URL link above.

 If you wish to request a change be made to your nationality, please be aware that in accordance with Scottish Government fee regulations, your fee status cannot be changed once you are on programme.

 A change in nationality may affect your funding if you are in receipt of a University scholarship or bursary.

 Please send your request to change your nationality, either in writing, or by emailing from your student account to firstname.lastname@example.org .

 You should enclose a copy of your current passport (a scanned copy is acceptable) and you may be asked for further documentation

 If your date of birth is inaccurately displayed on the Student Record, please email email@example.com from your student email account advising us of the correct date of birth and attach a copy of a Birth Certificate or other documentation which confirms your correct date of birth.

 If you wish to withdraw from your studies at the University contact your Personal Tutor/Student Support Officer if Undergraduate, or Programme Director/Programme Supervisor if Postgraduate (as recorded on the Programme of Study Channel in MyEd).

-They will inform the Registry (as well as the any relevant people in the School/College) and your record will be amended appropriately.
+They will inform Student Administration (as well as any relevant people in the School/College) and your record will be amended appropriately.
 Withdrawing or Interrupting may have implications for your fee liability, loans, student finance and for international students their visas.
-See the Registry and International office websites for details (links below)
+See the Student Administration and International Office websites for details (links below)